MechlinTech/MyersAndStauffer_GhostQA/README.md

 - **Network Ports**: Ensure at least two ports are open to set up backend and frontend code on different URLs.

-# On-Prem Setup Guide Using Batch File
+# Option 1: On-Prem Setup Guide Using Batch File

 ## Instructions to Set Up GhostQA Using a .bat File